Percy Park RFC: History

 In 1897 Percy Park saw one of their team mates George Carmichael "Tot" Robinson, selected for the England national rugby union team, the first international player to directly represent the club.
 He was followed by Peter Hardwick (England, 1902-1904) and Edward Scorfield (England 1910).
 Robinson not only played for England, but after retiring from playing the sport, became a selector for the Northumberland region, and in 1939 became president of the Rugby Football Union.
 During the turn of the century, Percy Park also hosted the invitational touring team the Barbarians on three occasions.
 Percy Park beat the Barbarians 3-5 on their first encounter, in 1895, but suffered loses in the two subsequent meetings in 1897 and 1900.
 In 1905 the Percy Park Ground hosted the New Zealand 'All Blacks' on their first tour of Great Britain, where they faced Northumberland.

 During the inter-war period, Percy Park saw Carston Catcheside selected for the England team.
 A talented wing, Catcheside's debut in the 1924 Five Nations Championship, resulted in a record when he became the first England player to score a try in each of the four matches.
 1924 also saw Bill Wallace become Percy Parks first and only player to represent the British Lions directly from the club.
-Although selected at county level for Northumerland Wallace never represented England, though by playing in the First Test against South Africa on the 1924 tour, he became a capped Lion.
+Although selected at county level for Northumberland, Wallace never represented England, though by playing in the First Test against South Africa on the 1924 tour, he became a capped Lion.
 Following the Second World War the club was financially stable and so in 1949 they purchased their ground for the sum of £3,000.
 Amongst the tributes was a memorial tablet, unveiled in memory of those players who had died in the conflict.

 In 1955 a new clubhouse was built and was opened by the Duke of Northumberland.
 The same year, negotiations began to lease a second playing area on an area locally known as ‘Harbottles Field’.
 The 1960 Five Nations Championship saw Don Rutherford, Percy Park fullback, selected for the England team, and he would go on to become the club's most capped player.
 Although Rutherford switched to Gloucester in 1964, he was later selected for the British Lions on their 1966 tour.